iMac-G4-Projects/Git-R-Us/README.md

 ## GOODIES

-*git-cola* ships with an interactive rebase editor called *git-xbase*.
+*Git 'R' Us* ships with an interactive rebase editor called *git-xbase*.
-*git-xbase* can be used to reorder and choose commits and can be launched independently of the main *git-cola* interface, e.g.:
+*git-xbase* can be used to reorder and choose commits and can be launched independently of the main *Git 'R' Us* interface, e.g.:

     GIT_SEQUENCE_EDITOR=$PWD/share/git-cola/bin/git-xbase git rebase -i master